Our Most Frequently Asked Questions...

 Everybody who’s not been offshore, even the experienced coastal or inshore sailors, underestimates the physical toll just living on the boat at sea takes.
 Everybody.
 The boat is constantly in motion, even on the nice days.
 Things like brushing teeth, going to the bathroom, just putting on socks take time and physical effort.
 To make it more difficult, you’ll be sleep-deprived during most of it, especially before you fully adjust to the rhythm.
 Offshore sailing is closer to living like an astronaut than coastal sailing where you get to stop and anchor for the night!
 Bottom line, the fitter you are to begin with, the easier time you’ll have at sea.
 Eat right and exercise!

 Not too many!
-We've been constantly upgrading the boat, so she's getting better and better, but it's still a very simple offshore sailing platform.
-We recently added hot water, but the only shower is in the cockpit, so it's bikini and board shorts for showering time (unless your really adventurous...or Finnish).
+Both Swan's offer a very simple offshore sailing platform.
+Both boats have hot water, but the only shower is in the cockpit, so it's bikini and board shorts for showering time (unless your really adventurous...or Finnish).
 Beds are proper sea bunks, and we provide sheets, quick-dry 'pack towels' and pillows.
 You'll need a sleeping bag on colder trips.
+Isbjorn now have heat, making colder passages a lot more enjoyable.

 How do couples fit in with the crew?